yogeshBsht/CS50x_Readability/README.md

 If the index number is less than 1, the program outputs "Before Grade 1".
 In other cases, the Grade corresponding to the index is printed .

+For instance,

+&nbsp;&nbsp; Enter text: Congratulations!
+Today is your day.
+You're off to Great Places!
+You're off and away!
+&nbsp;&nbsp; Grade 3

 References:
 1. https://www.edx.org/course/cs50s-introduction-to-computer-science
 2. https://cs50.harvard.edu/x/2021/psets/2/readability/